ceejbot/galls-law/webrebels.md

 # [fit] finer-grained perf data

 ^ Metrics & logging.
 Can scale by multiplication of a smaller piece.
 For us this was a huge win.
 SEARCH.
 CouchDB was sweating.

 ---

+# [fit] the system overall is complex
+# [fit] but loosely coupled

+^ Changes can still be understood.
+Changes are isolated.

+---